 What Is This Visa

-This immigration route, the Bereaved Partner Visa, provides protection and stability for individuals whose relationship has ended due to the death of their partner.
+The Bereaved Partner Visa is a settlement visa under the UK Immigration Rules, specifically covered by Appendix Bereaved Partner.
+It is a Spouse Visa that is designed to provide protection and stability for individuals whose relationship has ended due to the death of their partner.

 Who Can Apply For The Bereaved Partner Visa?